 - Money Saving for Students

-- I Couldn't Care Less: Self Self Self
+- I Couldn't Care Less: Man in the Mirror

-- I Couldn't Care Less: Bottom of the Barrel
+- I Couldn't Care Less: Time to Change

-- I Couldn't Care Less: Nose to the Grindstone
+- I Couldn't Care Less: In with the New

 h2g2 is created by h2g2's users, who are members of the public.
 The views expressed are theirs and unless specifically stated are not those of Not Panicking Ltd. If you consider any Entry to be in breach of the site's House Rules, please register a complaint.
 For any other comments, please visit the Feedback page.